jorgeperalta/ArcTouch/README.md

 This application has not been performance profiled with Xamarin Profiler, and memory consumption might not be optimal.

 The working executables should be obtained from the Debug / Debug iPhoneSimulator build profiles.

+# Important

+Tu succesfully login to the application and see the movie catalog, valid account credentials from TMDB website must be used.